Caryma Sa'd: Legal career

 After articling in a Bay Street law firm, and working for Lenczner Slaght Royce Smith Griffin LLP, Sa'd launched her own practice that specializes in criminal, housing, and cannabis law in 2017.
 She serves on the advisory board of Legal Line, and in 2019 ran unsuccessfully to be a bencher at the Law Society of Ontario, finishing in 28th place with 15.8% of the vote.
 She ran again in 2023 and came in 38th place with 8.6% of the vote.

 In 2019, Sa'd represented tenants displaced by a fatal fire from 235 Gosford Boulevard apartment block in Toronto.
 She organized an open letter to Toronto Mayor John Tory, requesting him to block reoccupation of the building until air quality issues were addressed.

 In 2021, Sa'd represented tenants who rented illegal apartments from Toronto landlord Brad J. Lamb, pushing for financial compensation for those evicted, and persuaded a judge to give more time to two tenants whose rent was delayed due to hardship caused by the COVID-19 pandemic.

-In 2023, Sa'd was herself the subject of an order evicting her from her residential premises in Toronto after she failed to show for her own hearing before the Landlord and Tenant Board.
+In 2023, Sa'd was herself the subject of an order evicting her from her residential premises in Toronto after she failed to appear at her own hearing before the Landlord and Tenant Board.

-Art and activism

-Sa'd has commissioned cartoons that are critical of corporations, public figures, and politicians.
+Activism and protest coverage